Can Congress make Attorney General Barr testify? Maybe not

 No easy ones, as it turns out.

 Congress has three methods at its disposal to seek compliance with a subpoena by holding a witness in contempt, according the Congressional Research Service.
-Each of them has problems.
+Each has problems.

 In the modern world, the House sergeant-at-arms isn't going to be able to arrest the attorney general, who is protected by an armed FBI security detail.
 As one former White House official once put it, only half in jest, "They have a lot of guns over there."